aleontiev/dj/README.md

 * Folders and files in the blueprint that do not already exist within an application are created
 * Files within the blueprint that do exist and match exactly are ignored
-* For files within the blueprint that do not match, they are merged using FST analysis:
+* Files within the blueprint that do not match are merged using FST analysis (this is done with the awesome [redbaron](https://github.com/PyCQA/redbaron) package.
-    * Import statements that match exactly are only rendered once
-    * Assignment statements that match exactly are only rendered once
-    * Assignment statements to the same variable with different list/set/dict-type values have their values merged

 For example, suppose that app "foo" has the following code and structure: